Hobbs and tacho photos

 How OCR works

-com.google.mlkit:text-recognition). - Web: the camera button is rendered, but OCR is a no-op — the image is captured and shown in the form, no number is extracted.
+- Web: the camera button is rendered, but OCR is a no-op.
+The image is captured and shown in the form, but no number is extracted.
 Type the meter value manually if you are logging from desktop.

-After the platform OCR returns the recognised text blocks, Syndik8 runs a small four-phase extractor that picks the Hobbs reading out of the noise.
-Hobbs meters always have either 5 or 6 drums, with the last 1–2 drums representing the decimal portion (tenths or hundredths) — but the colour-inversion boundary that signals the decimal on the physical instrument is invisible to OCR.
+After the on-device recognition returns the text it found, Syndik8 runs a small four-phase extractor that picks the Hobbs reading out of the noise.
+Hobbs meters always have either 5 or 6 drums, with the last 1–2 drums representing the decimal portion (tenths or hundredths), but the colour-inversion boundary that signals the decimal on the physical instrument is invisible to text recognition.
 The extractor reconstructs the reading like this:

 - Slash normalisation.
-Apple Vision sometimes interprets the colour-inversion boundary as a
+On-device recognition sometimes interprets the colour-inversion boundary as a

-/character — for example reading2203.5as2203/5.
+/character, for example reading2203.5as2203/5.
 The extractor merges anydigit/digitpair whose combined length is exactly 5 or 6 back into a single digit run before further matching. - Explicit decimal.
-If the OCR text already contains a dotted reading like
+If the recognised text already contains a dotted reading like

 2203.5or22030.45, the extractor picks it up directly.
 Only 4–5 integer digits qualify, so short fractions on other instrument faces (999.9) are ignored. - 5- or 6-digit standalone group.
 If no explicit decimal is found, the extractor looks for an isolated run of exactly 5 or 6 digits.
 The last digit (5-drum) or last two digits (6-drum) are interpreted as the decimal portion: